Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series: Theoretical results

-\Cref{prop:peligrad_inequality_trunc_autocov_error} and \Cref{prop:fac_adj_idio_rate} show that the (lagged) second-moment matrix of $\mathbf{X}_t$ estimated with the element-wise data truncation and consequently, the estimator of the autocovariance matrix of $\bxii_t$, are consistent even in ultra-high dimensions, under the weak conditions requiring the existence of the $(2+2\epsilon)$-th moment only (\Cref{assum:tail}).
+The following \Cref{prop:peligrad_inequality_trunc_autocov_error} and \Cref{prop:fac_adj_idio_rate} show that the estimators of the (auto)covariance matrix of $\mathbf{X}_t$ obtained with the truncated data and subsequently, those of the latent $\bxii_t$, are consistent even in ultra-high dimensions, under the weak conditions requiring the existence of the $(2+2\epsilon)$-th moment only (\Cref{assum:tail}).
 Let us write for some $h \ge 0$,

 \begin{proposition} Suppose that \Cref{assump:fac_adj_fac_loading}, \ref{assum:tail}, \ref{assump:fac_adj_fac_idio} and \ref{assump_fac_adj:8}, hold, and let us set